 To further strengthen the Convention, given that the third element of the Russian proposal contains exclusively a single chemical, it is advisable to further amend the CWC schedules to cover the whole family of chemicals to which this specific chemical belongs.
 Moreover, as Gregory Koblentz and I recommended in our The Nonproliferation Review paper, it is advisable to add to the CWC schedules another family of novichoks described by Mirzayanov that still remains uncovered by the CWC schedules.

 Lastly, as Gregory Koblentz and I recommended in our The Nonproliferation Review Paper, it will be important to conduct a thorough assessment of key precursors for the synthesis of novichok agents and assess the need to amend the CWC schedules accordingly.

-A table with the text of the additions to CWC Schedule 1 approved by the CWC Conference of State Parties, annotated with chemical structures, is reported below.
+A table with the consolidated list of amendments to CWC Schedule 1 approved by the CWC Conference of State Parties, annotated with chemical structures, is reported below.